skypilot-org/skypilot/docs/source/reference/config.rst

   # Advanced Kubernetes configurations (optional).
   kubernetes:
-    # The networking mode for accessing jump pods (optional).
+    # The networking mode for accessing SSH jump pod (optional).
     # This must be either: 'nodeport' or 'portforward'.
+If not specified, defaults to 'portforward'.
     #
-    # nodeport: Exposes a service on a static port number on each Node, allowing external access to services using <NodeIP>:<NodePort>.
+    # nodeport: Exposes the jump pod SSH service on a static port number on each Node, allowing external access to using <NodeIP>:<NodePort>.
+Using this mode requires opening multiple ports on nodes in the Kubernetes cluster.
-    # portforward: Forward a local port to a port on a Pod, typically used for debugging or temporary access purposes.
+    # portforward: Uses `kubectl port-forward` to create a tunnel and directly access the jump pod SSH service in the Kubernetes cluster.
+Does not require opening ports the cluster nodes and is more secure. 'portforward' is used as default if 'networking' is not specified.
-    networking:  nodeport
+    networking: portforward

   # Advanced OCI configurations (optional).
   oci: